garygriswold/Bible.js/YourBible/plugins/cordova-sqlite-ext/README.md

 More resources can be found by <https://www.google.com/search?q=cordova+tutorial>.
 There are even some tutorials available on YouTube as well.

 In addition, this guide assumes a basic knowledge of some key JavaScript concepts such as variables, function calls, and callback functions.
+There is an excellent explanation of JavaScript callbacks at <http://cwbuecheler.com/web/tutorials/2013/javascript-callbacks/>.

 **MAJOR TIPS:** As described in the [Installing](#installing) section:
 - It is recommended to use the `--save` flag when installing plugins to track them in `config.xml`.
 If all plugins are tracked in `config.xml` then there is no need to commit the `plugins` subdirectory tree into the source repository.